n2singh/cse15l-lab-reports/Lab-Report-2/Lab2Report.md

 3. If the path is invalid, return an error "404 Not Found!"
 4. As you might observe, there is a method called makeString included everytime arr is returned.

--makeString does as it sounds, it formats arr into a string.
+- makeString does as it sounds, it formats arr into a string.
 It does so by going through each element of the ArrayList and adding it to a string, with newlines between each element.
 This is necessary because the handleRequest method's return type is String and arr is an ArrayList.

+---